normandavey/AlphaFold2-IDR-complex-prediction/README.md

 ## *Examples*

+In every example folded protein domains are shown in surface representation and IDRs are shown in ribbon.
+AlphaFold predictions are shown in tan colour, while the experimentally determined structures are shown in purple (or similar) colours.
+In all cases below AlphaFold predicts the structure of folded domains near-perfectly (typically within 1-2A RMSD).
+These predicted structures are not shown separately as their surfaces coincides with the surface generated from the experimental structures.

 **NRBOX motif in NRIP1 bound to ERR3**
 *Definition:*
 Short motif forming an amphipathic helix binding into a well defined, single hydrophobic pocket.
 Easy as it gets, AF works perfectly